sparkflows/sparkflows-docs/docs/agentic-ai-guide/quickstart.rst

    * - Choice
      - Use it when
    * - **Agent decides**
-     - The value changes per request — a ticket number, a search phrase.
+     - The value changes per request - a ticket number, a search phrase.
    * - **Fixed settings**
      - The value must never change.
 A file path is exactly this case, so choose **Fixed settings** here.

-Enter the path to your FAQ file and click **Save**.
+Choose **Fixed settings**.
+The tool's settings open: click **Browse File System**, pick the FAQ file you uploaded in *Before you start*, and click **Save**.

 .. figure:: ../_assets/agentic-ai-guide/quickstart/05-tool-settings.png
-   :alt: Read CSV settings with a fixed file path
+   :alt: Read CSV settings with the path to the company FAQ file filled in
-   :width: 95%
+   :width: 100%

    ``Read CSV`` with its path fixed.
 The agent can read this file and no other.